-”.

-8 The Acts Amendment (Petroleum) Act 1990 s.
+9 The Acts Amendment (Petroleum) Act 1990 s.
 181(2) reads as follows:

-“

 (2) The revocation under section 46(3) of the principal Act of a declaration in respect of a location shall be deemed not to have affected the validity of a licence granted under the principal Act in respect of any block forming part of that location.

-”.

-9 The Acts Amendment (Petroleum) Act 1990 s.
-188(2) and (3) reads as follows:
+10 The Acts Amendment (Petroleum) Act 1990 s.
+188(2) and (3) read as follows:

-“

 (2) Notwithstanding anything in section 37 of the Interpretation Act 1984, if, in respect of a year of the term of his licence that has elapsed prior to the commencement of this section, a licensee has not complied with section 57(1) or (2) of the principal Act, the licensee is not required after that commencement to comply with that section in respect of that year and section 57(3) of the principal Act does not apply to or in relation to such a non-compliance.